Associate Professor of French and Africana Studies

-She teaches the following courses: A 2012 first-year seminar, France/Africa: An Encounter; Conversations on Post-Colonial Africa; Pensez Francais I: French Cultural Experience and Contemporary Issues in Francophonie; Pensez Francais I: French Cultural Experience; Black Blanc Beur Cinema/Literature; and French 407: La Caraïbe Francophone hier et aujourd'hui ( Slavery, memory and identity through literature and film).
+She has taught the following courses: A freshman seminar, France/Africa: An Encounter; Conversations on Post-Colonial Africa; Pensez Francais I: French Cultural Experience and Contemporary Issues in Francophonie; Pensez Francais I: French Cultural Experience; Black Blanc Beur Cinema/Literature; and French 407: La Caraïbe Francophone hier et aujourd'hui ( Slavery, memory and identity through literature and film).

 She taught three new courses during the 2012-2013 academic year: Foreign Bodies Forbidden Sexualities in Africa and the Caribbean, Francophone Africa Through Conversation, and a first-year seminar, France/Africa: Story of An Encounter.